Gene Roddenberry: Spaceflight

 In 1992, some of Roddenberry's ashes were flown into space, and returned to Earth, on the Space Shuttle Columbia mission STS-52.
 On April 21, 1997, a Celestis spacecraft with 7 g of the cremated remains of Roddenberry, along with those of Timothy Leary, Gerard K. O'Neill and 21 other people, was launched into Earth orbit as part of the Minisat 01 mission aboard a Pegasus XL rocket from a location near the Canary Islands.

 On May 20, 2002, the spacecraft's orbit deteriorated and it disintegrated in the atmosphere.
 Another flight to launch more of his ashes into deep space, along with those of Barrett, who died in 2008, was initially planned to take place in 2009.
-Unlike previous flights, the intention was that the flight would not return burning up in the Earth's atmosphere.
+Unlike previous flights, the intention was that the flight would not return, burning up in the Earth's atmosphere.
 The payload would include the ashes of James Doohan in addition to the Roddenberrys' and several others and was scheduled to fly in 2016 on the Sunjammer solar sail experiment, but the project was canceled in 2014.
 Celestis rescheduled their launch for 2020, then later rescheduled for June 2022, the next available commercial mission to deep space.
-A sample of the couple's cremated remains will be sealed into a specially made capsule designed to withstand space travel.
-A spacecraft will carry the capsule, along with digitized tributes from fans, on Celestis' "Enterprise Flight".
-The flight will also contain the ashes of Nichelle Nichols and Douglas Trumbull.
+A sample of the couple's cremated remains was sealed into a specially made capsule designed to withstand space travel.
+The flight also contained the ashes of Nichelle Nichols and Douglas Trumbull.
 The Celestis "Enterprise Flight" was successfully launched from Cape Canaveral, Florida on January 8, 2024, very fittingly on a rocket named Vulcan.